saltyrtc/saltyrtc-meta/Protocol.md

 This section describes the various packet types that can be exchanged between an initiator and a responder (e.g. the receiver byte is set to *from/to Initiator* or *from/to Responder #x*).
 The packets are serialised [MessagePack](http://msgpack.org/index.html) objects.
 We will provide an example for each packet type in an extended JSON format where a string value denoted with 'b' indicates that the content is binary data.
 For ease of reading, binary data of the examples is represented as a hex-encoded string.
 However, binary data SHALL NOT be hex-encoded in implementations.
 Unless otherwise noted, all non-binary strings MUST be interpreted as UTF-8 encoded strings.

+The cookies of the peers MUST be different.
+In the unlikely event that a peer used the same cookie as the other peer, the WebSocket connection MUST be closed (TODO: close code) as the cookie has been permanently defined during the handshake with the server and cannot be changed anymore.

 Note: The packet payload cannot be decrypted by the server because the shared secret will be different.

 #### token

 The responder sends his public permanent key (32 bytes) to the initiator.
 In case that both peers have stored each other’s permanent keys as trusted keys, this packet SHALL be skipped.
 Encryption: NaCl secret-key encryption (Authentication Token)

 ```